MouseLand/cellpose/README.md

 pip install matplotlib --upgrade
 ~~~~

-If you are on Yosemite Mac OS, PyQt doesn't work, and you won't be able to use the graphical interface for cellpose.
+If you are on Yosemite Mac OS, PyQt doesn't work and you won't be able to use the graphical interface for cellpose.
 More recent versions of Mac OS are fine.

 The software has been heavily tested on Windows 10 and Ubuntu 18.04, and less well tested on Mac OS.
 Please post an issue if you have installation problems.

-## Installation of github version for developers and super-users :)
+## CUDA version

-Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.x** and your operating system.
+If you plan on running many images, you may want to install the GPU version of *mxnet*.
+It is fairly straight-forward if you already have CUDA installed for tensorflow or pytorch, *mxnet* supports many different CUDA versions.
+Follow the instructions [here](https://mxnet.apache.org/get_started?).

-1. Clone the repository and `cd cellpose` in an anaconda prompt / command prompt.
-Your `(base)` environment will have most of the dependencies.
+## Installation of github version

-2. Now run `pip install -e .` to install the code in the github repository.
+Follow steps from above.
+In the github repository, run `pip install -e .` and the github version will be installed.

-3. Run `python -m cellpose` (<-- you can run this command from anywhere now.
-If you want to go back to the supported version of cellpose, then say `pip install cellpose` and that will grab the pip package of cellpose)
+If you want to go back to the supported version of cellpose, then say `pip install cellpose` and that will grab the pip package of cellpose.

 ## Example data